NOW AVAILABLE: Building Plans & Kits for Doug Hylan's OONAGH

 - A set of building plans from Off Center Harbor (CLICK HERE to purchase)

-- A kit of pre-cut plywood pieces from Hewes & Co. (see links below)
+- The kit of pre-cut plywood pieces (see links below)

-- An 18-part how-to-build video series by Off Center Harbor (available to all Off Center Harbor members)
+- An 18-part how-to-build video series by Off Center Harbor is being released during the first half of 2021 (at a pace of about one video every other week) and is available to all Off Center Harbor members

-NOTE: You can build it from the plans alone, but the kit and video series make it much easier and save you a good deal of time.
+NOTE: You can build it from the plans alone, but the kit and video series make it much easier and save you a good deal of time (and perhaps money as well).

 THE NAME (& OCH's NICKNAME)